 | 2024 and later | 234,359 | 12.5% |

-A simple counter-move for the seller: if your inventory is older than 5 years and you are preparing to sell, commission a fresh field walk yourself (through VMD or an independent timber cruiser).
-It removes the buyer's main argument that "your data is stale" and lifts the final price by more than the walk costs.
+That kind of antique data usually triggers a fresh field walk, which the buyer either commissions and deducts from the price, or asks the seller to pay for (€1–3 per hectare, 4–8 weeks of waiting).
+If your inventory is older than five years and you are preparing to sell, commissioning a fresh field walk yourself (through VMD or an independent timber cruiser) removes the buyer's main argument and usually lifts the final price by more than the walk costs.

 Worked example: €100,000 → €58,000